Impact on the environment

 In response to the threats posed by invasive alien species the Department of Environment has published ‘An Invasive Alien Species Strategy for Northern Ireland’.
 The aim of the Strategy is to minimise the risk posed, and reduce the negative impacts caused, by invasive alien species in Northern Ireland, increasing awareness and understanding of the risks and issues involved in tackling invasive alien species is a central overarching issue.

 - Invasive alien species strategy for Northern Ireland

 - Progress Report on the Invasive Alien Species for Northern Ireland

 In November 2014 the European Union published a new Regulation (EU) 1143/2014 of the European Parliament and of the Council on the prevention and management of the introduction and spread of invasive alien species.

 The EU Regulation came into force on 1 January 2015 and addresses the problem of certain European wide invasive alien species in a comprehensive manner.
 It aims to establish a more consistent approach to tackling those invasive alien species.

 A core provision of the EU Regulation is a list of invasive alien species of Union concern (‘the Union list’), which are species whose potential adverse impacts across the European Union are such that concerted action across Europe is required.

-The initial list of 37 species (14 plants and 23 animals), to which the EU Regulation will apply, was adopted on 4 December 2015 and came into force on 3 August 2016.
+The first Union list of 37 species (14 plants and 23 animals) was adopted on 4 December 2015 and came into force on 3 August 2016.